Work Visas UK

 • the applicant must be studying a full-time course of study leading to the award of a PhD with a higher education provider which has a track record of compliance; and

-Most applicants applying for switching from student to skilled worker visa from inside the UK will apply by meeting Condition B above.
-An application for switching into a skilled worker visa as a student can be submitted within 3 months of the course completion date as given in the Confirmation of Acceptance for Studies (CAS).
+Most applicants who wish to switch from a student visa to a skilled worker visa from within the UK will typically apply by meeting Condition B above.
+An application to switch to a skilled worker visa as a student can be submitted within 3 months of the course completion date shown in the Confirmation of Acceptance for Studies (CAS).

 The Home Office UKVI can normally determine whether the applicant has completed their course by checking the end date on the Confirmation of Acceptance for Studies (CAS).
-However, the applicant may have completed their studies and, therefore, met the requirement of the Rules in advance of the end date on the CAS.
-If the end date on the CAS indicates they have not yet completed their studies, the Home Office UKVI caseworker will consider whether the course may have been completed by looking at any information provided with the application (for example, a results transcript) and any notifications made by the Student Sponsor.
-If the course stated on the CAS was at PhD level, the Home Office UKVI caseworker will use the course start date to assess whether they have completed at least 24 months.
+However, the applicant may have completed their studies and therefore met the requirement of the Rules before the end date on the CAS.
+If the end date on the CAS indicates they have not yet completed their studies, the Home Office UKVI caseworker will consider whether the course may have been completed by reviewing any information provided with the application (for example, a results transcript) and any notifications from the Student Sponsor.
+If the course stated on the CAS was at PhD level, the Home Office UKVI caseworker will use the course start date to assess whether the applicant has completed at least 24 months.

-What Are The Eligibility Requirements For Switching From Student Visa To Skilled Worker Visa?
+Requirements For Switching From a Student Visa To a Skilled Worker Visa

 The applicant applying for switching from a student visa to a skilled worker visa from inside the UK must fulfil the following requirements as set out in Appendix Skilled Worker of the Immigration Rules:

-Valid Application: The applicant must submit a valid application to switch from a student visa to a skilled worker visa from inside the UK.
+Valid Application: The applicant must submit a valid application to switch from a student visa to a Skilled Worker visa from within the UK.

-Valid Certificate of Sponsorship (CoS): The applicant must have a Certificate of Sponsorship (CoS) that was issued to them by their sponsor no more than 3 months before the date of application.
+Valid Certificate of Sponsorship (CoS): The applicant must have a Certificate of Sponsorship (CoS) assigned to them by their sponsor within the past 3 months.

 Applicant's Age: To switch from a student visa to a skilled worker visa, the applicant must be 18 or over at the date of application.

-Immigration Status Requirement: An applicant who is applying for switching from a student visa to a skilled worker visa must be in the UK on a student visa on the date of application
+Immigration Status Requirement: An applicant who is applying for a switch from a student visa to a skilled worker visa must be in the UK on a student visa on the date of application

 If the applicant has been in the UK for less than 12 months on the date of application, either:

-• the applicant must have funds of at least £1,270.
-The applicant must show that they have held the required funds for a 28-day period and as specified in Appendix Finance; or
+• The applicant must have at least £1,270 in funds.
+The applicant must show that they have held the required funds for a 28-day period, as specified in Appendix Finance; or

-• the applicant’s A-rated sponsor must certify that they will, if necessary, maintain and accommodate the applicant up to the end of the first month of their employment, to an amount of at least £1,270.
+• The applicant’s A-rated sponsor must certify that they will, if necessary, maintain and accommodate the applicant for at least the first month of their employment, to an amount of at least £1,270.

 Salary Requirements For Skilled Worker Visa UK